Why Does My Dog Lick Metal? 4 Common Reasons

 1. Your dog has Pica

-One of the first possibilities that Sherlock’s vet discussed is Pica.
-This is a condition that leads animals and even humans to ingest inedible things.
-It can be anything your dog can get its paws on.
-It can be your drywall, shoes, plastic bags, and their toys.
+One of the first possible reasons for dog licking metal that Sherlock’s vet discussed is Pica.
+This is a condition that leads animals and even humans to ingest inedible things (such as metal, drywall, shoes, plastic bags, and their toys).

 Pica can be due to a variety of things.
 It can be behavioral, psychological, or physiological.
 There’s also a possibility that your dog has an underlying illness causing him to consume inedible things.